Where Are They Now? 19 Child Stars of the '90s

 You remember him as: Little Man Tate.
 He was also in Jumanji, playing the young Robin Williams character.

 Hann-Byrd graduated from Wesleyan University in Connecticut in 2004 with degrees in psychology and film studies.
 After being chosen as a fellow in the Warner Bros.
-TV Writers' Workshop in 2011, Hann-Byrd co-wrote a Slender Man short and is currently working on a web series.
+TV Writers' Workshop in 2011, Hann-Byrd co-wrote a Slender Man short.

 10. Michael Oliver